Cyclic Voltammetry Basic Principles, Theory and Setup

-For a general reduction or oxidation (redox) reaction, the standard potential is related to the concentration of the reactants (A) and products (B) at the electrode/solution interface according to the Nernst equation:
+For a general reduction or oxidation (redox) reaction, the standard potential is related to the concentration of the reactants (A) and the products (B).
+This occurs at the electrode/solution interface and can be recognised according to the Nernst equation:

 Here, E is the electrode potential, E0′ is the formal potential, R is the gas constant (8.3145 J·K-1·mol-1), T is temperature, n is the number of moles of electrons involved and F is the Faraday constant (96,485 C·mol-1).

-The term [B]b/[A]a represents the ratio products to reactants, raised to their respective stoichiometric powers.
-This can be used in place of an activity term when the concentration is sufficiently low (< 0.1 mol·dm˗3).
+The term [B]b/[A]a is the ratio of products to reactants, raised to their respective stoichiometric powers.
+You can use this in place of an activity term when the concentration is sufficiently low (< 0.1 mol·dm˗3).